 Day 4 – Haines Junction to Haines, Alaska (238km)

 Once you’ve explored the best that Haines Junction and the Kluane National Park has to offer, it’s time to continue your Yukon road trip!

-The next part of the Golden Circle Route will take you across the border to the United States, and to the pretty seaside town of Haines.
+The next part of the Golden Circle Route will take you briefly through British Columbia and across the border to the United States, and to the pretty seaside town of Haines.

-As to be expected on pretty much every mile of this journey, the scenery is outstanding, so you should leave early and give yourself plenty of time to stop off and make the most of the landscape.
+As to be expected on pretty much every mile of this journey, the scenery is outstanding, so you should leave early and give yourself plenty of time on day 4 to stop off along the way and make the most of the landscape.